giovanniantonaccio/meetapp/server/README.md

 - Authentication middleware for session control
 - Password cryptograpy

+## :notebook: Documentation

+You can find the documentation for this API on [Swagger Hub](https://app.swaggerhub.com/apis-docs/giovanniantonaccio/Meetapp/1.0.0)

 ## :rocket: Installation

 > I'm suposing you have Docker and Docker-Compose installed on your machine.
 If not, you can follow the tutorial here: [Docker Instalation](https://docs.docker.com/install/).